VladConan/BINGSearcher/searcher/README.md

 *** Searcher ***

-Simple demo of BING API usage
+Simple demo of BING API usage with Swift

 do not forget set valid api key in BingSearchProvider.swift